mcorbin/riemann-discovery/README.md

 In my example i have `kafka` in the host `kafka1`.
 If i receive metrics from Kafka, i will index these events with `:service "kafka"`  to avoid expiration.

-This means that you should carefully index events from your datasource and choose the right `:ttl` in your service discovery configuration.
+This means that you should carefully index events from your datasource and choose the right `:ttl` in your service discovery configuration, and use the right `:interval` option :

+- `:interval` should probably always be < to your max `:ttl`, to be sure to remove removed hosts and services from the index before expiration.

 ### HTTP based discovery